forestgrape/coronavirus/index.md

 Once virions are released from a cell the virions are moved by whatever movements are in their surroundings.

 ### Surroundings
-All form of known forms of life are DNA or RNA based and which in turn are water based.
-So all virions are produced and therefore start out their journey in watery fluids.
+All forms of life on earth are water based.
+Both protein and RNA/DNA synthesis occur in water.
+So virions are pro therefore start out their journey in watery fluids, often the cytoplasm of a cell.
+Upon release they are exposed to whatever substances there are around.
 For most viruses their virions will always be dissolved in watery fluids and will not survive being dissolved in other fluids such as alcohol or air.
 * __Fluid dissolved in__:
     - Salty water in oceans: Water in the oceans is also likely where life and RNA viruses as an early form of life developed and still contains a huge number of virions.
     - Water in lakes and rivers: These waters serve as an intermediate place for many virions.